An early favorite.

 Way back when I first went gluten-free, there were only a few things that I new I really needed to know how to make.
 Namely pancakes (a breakfast, lunch, and dinner essential), banana bread, and of course, a good cookie.

-These Peanut Butter Banana Chocolate Chip Cookies were some of the first gluten-free cookies I ever made, and they have definitely remained a favorite over the past years.
-Almost every time I make cookies my gluten-loving husband asks, “Are you making those peanut butter and banana ones?”
-That’s how good they are.
+These cookies were some of the first gluten-free cookies I ever made, and they have definitely remained a favorite over the years.
+Almost every time I make cookies of any kind my gluten-loving husband asks, “Are you making those peanut butter and banana ones?”

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!

-Peanut Butter Banana Cookies
+Chocolate Chip Peanut Butter Banana Cookies

-Grain, Gluten, Egg, Dairy & Refined Sugar Free
+Grain, Gluten, Egg, Dairy & Refined Sugar Free.

 - 2 bananas